floooh/floooh.github.io/_posts/2017-01-14-yakc-diamond-scroll.md

-This worked quite well, but two annoying problems remained: I had to add a 'magic constant' to the number of video scanlines to make the scrolling work in the right direction and the right speed , and when I moved the player character around, the scrolling speed was different than just standing idle, which was clearly not the case on real hardware!
+This worked quite well, but two annoying problems remained: I had to add a 'magic constant' to the number of video scanlines to make the scrolling work in the right direction and the right speed, and when I moved the player character around, the scrolling speed was different than just standing idle, which was clearly not the case on real hardware!